 Rode NT-USB is one of the best USB mics that beats anything in the under $200 range.
-It brings exceptional for USB quality without relying on any additional drivers or equipment.
-It’s not too expensive yet offers a solid and durable build that does not skimp on quality internal components.
-The design is well thought and provides for a handy headphone monitor and a pair of solid controls.
+It brings exceptional for USB quality without the need for special drivers or any additional 3rd party equipment.
+Neither is it overly expensive as it offers a solid and durable build, not skimping on quality components.
+The design is well thought out and provides for a handy headphone monitor and a pair of solid controls.
 It also comes with a well-fitted pop shield and a decent mount, for no additional cost!
 While there are cheaper mics for sure, Rode NT-USB, in the long run, will prove to be an infinitely better investment.

 Sound & quality